Hello, stranger: South Koreans recount awkward reunions with families in North

 “I hadn’t heard from him since he was taken by the North Korean military during the Korean war,” he added.
 “I didn’t even know if he was alive or not.”

-It is a shame the neighbours have so many families who die without ever learning if relatives across the border survived, said the South’s Moon, who himself comes from such a divided family.
+It is a shame the neighbors have so many families who die without ever learning if relatives across the border survived, said the South’s Moon, who himself comes from such a divided family.